Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 - [Manual setup](#manual-setup) with operating system commands and environment variables.
 - [vcpkg - CLI](#vcpkg---setup-using-cli) using the vcpkg tool in command-line mode
-- [vcpgk - VS Code](#vcpgk---setup-in-vs-code) using the vcpgk tool with VS Code integration
+- [vcpkg - VS Code](#vcpkg---setup-in-vs-code) using the vcpkg tool with VS Code integration

 **Chapter Contents:**